wpwwhimself/souschef-2/README.md

 This is an assistant app for a sclerotic cook such as myself 🧑‍🍳 It manages the state of my kitchen and suggests different meals to cook 🍳 as well as creates a handy shopping list 🛒

-This one is an API made in **Laravel** and maintaining a **MySQL** database .
-[Its sister-project](https://github.com/wpwwhimself/souschef-2) is a mobile app serving as the front-end.
+This one is an API made in **Laravel** and maintaining a **MySQL** database.
+Inside you can also find a mobile app serving as the front-end, written in **React Native**.
 Motivation is simple – I often forget what I have in my kitchen and need something that prevents me from buying 5 packs of cheese 🧀

 ## Features